g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 View [Search](search.md) for more details.

+### topTags = true
+Make the Archive, Categories and Tags buttons appear in the top navbar, instead of next to the avatar above the tag cloud.

+### textButtons = true
+Enable text next on navbar buttons.
+TODO: Not yet responsive, so will overflow.
+Ideally, on small screens, button text disappears

+### textButtonsMini = true
+Enable text next to small Archive, Categories, Tags buttons; use only when `topTags = false`.

 ###  404_header = "Oops...You are lost in dream."
 Error 404 Page Not Found header text.